liamc1011/Instagram-Webscraper/README.md

 >

 #### Options
-- `--file` : use if you want to output to a text file rather than the shell.
+- `--file` : use if you want to output to a text file rather than the shell
 - `--tfa` : use if two factor authentication is enabled for your Instagram account
 - `--head` : use if you want to open Selenium in headful mode (see the action happening!).
-Default is headless mode.
+Default is headless mode
 - `--debug` : use if you want to print out the current list length as users are scraped (useful for debugging purposes)

 ## Troubleshooting